GPSHUB/COVID_HEALTH_PROJECT/logs/adela.md

 ### 08/19/20

-Assigned work and reviewed data
+Assigned work and reviewed data.
+Worked on presentation.